newtontechnologies/beey-live-api-test/README.md

 ## Transcribing a WAV audio file

-To transcribe a WAV audio file in, run the script with the following command:
+To transcribe a WAV audio file, run the script with the following command:

 ```bash
 ffmpeg -i <your-file.wav> -f wav pipe:1 | python3 api-test.py <language>